PX4/PX4-user_guide/en/simulation/multi_vehicle_simulation_gazebo.md

   The `MAV_SYS_ID` for each vehicle in the startup file, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/posix-configs/SITL/init/ekf2/iris_2#L4), should match the `ID` for that vehicle in the launch file [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L25).
   This will help make sure you keep the configurations consistent between the launch file and the startup file.

-* **MAVROS node** \(optional\): A seperate MAVROS node can be run in the launch file, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L41), in order to connect to PX4 SITL app, if you want to control your vehicle through ROS.
+* **MAVROS node** \(optional\): A separate MAVROS node can be run in the launch file, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L41), in order to connect to PX4 SITL app, if you want to control your vehicle through ROS.
   You need to start a MAVLink stream on a unique set of ports in the startup file, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/posix-configs/SITL/init/ekf2/iris_1#L68).
   Those unique set of ports need to match those in the launch file for the MAVROS node, see [here](https://github.com/PX4/PX4-Autopilot/blob/4d0964385b84dc91189f377aafb039d10850e5d6/launch/multi_uav_mavros_sitl.launch#L26).